Snakes’ forked tongues let them smell in stereo

-Category: Space Hits: 1Long misunderstood, snake tongues have fascinated naturalists for centuries.
+Category: Space Hits: 15Long misunderstood, snake tongues have fascinated naturalists for centuries.
 Image via reptiles4all/ iStock/ Getty Images Plus.

 By Kurt Schwenk, University of Connecticut